Super-stability in the Student-Project Allocation Problem with Ties: An algorithm for SPA-ST under super-stability

-We now describe our algorithm, \texttt{Algorithm { SPA-ST-}super}, which is shown in pseudocode form in Algorithm~\ref{algorithmSPA-STsuper}. \texttt{Algorithm { SPA-ST-}super} begins by initialising an empty set $M$ which will contain the provisional assignments of students to projects (and intuitively to lecturers).
+We now describe our algorithm, shown in pseudocode form in Algorithm~\ref{algorithmSPA-STsuper}.
+Algorithm {\sf SPA-ST-super} begins by initialising an empty set $M$ which will contain the provisional assignments of students to projects (and implicitly to lecturers).
 We remark that such assignments can subsequently be broken during the algorithm's execution.
 Also, each project is initially assigned to be empty (i.e., not assigned to any student).

-The \texttt{while} loop of the algorithm involves each student $s_i$ who is not provisionally assigned to any project in $M$ and who has a non-empty list applying in turn to each project $p_j$ at the head of her list.
+The \texttt{while} loop of the algorithm involves each student $s_i$ who is not provisionally assigned to any project in $M$ and who has a non-empty preference list applying in turn to each project $p_j$ at the head of her list.
 Immediately, $s_i$ becomes provisionally assigned to $p_j$ in $M$ (and to $l_k$).
 If, by gaining a new student, $p_j$ becomes oversubscribed, it turns out that none of the students $s_t$ at the tail of $\mathcal{L}_k^j$ can be assigned to $p_j$ in any super-stable matching -- such pairs $(s_t, p_j)$ are deleted.
 Similarly, if by gaining a new student, $l_k$ becomes oversubscribed, none of the students $s_t$ at the tail of $\mathcal{L}_k$ can be assigned to any project offered by $l_k$ in any super-stable matching -- the pairs $(s_t, p_u)$, for each project $p_u \in P_k$ that $s_t$ finds acceptable, are deleted.

 Regardless of whether any deletions occurred as a result of the two conditionals described in the previous paragraph, we have two further (possibly non-disjoint) cases in which deletions may occur.
 If $p_j$ becomes full, we let $s_r$ be any worst student provisionally assigned to $p_j$ (according to $\mathcal{L}_k^j$), and we delete $(s_t, p_j)$ for each successor $s_t$ of $s_r$ in $\mathcal{L}_k^j$.
 Similarly if $l_k$ becomes full, we let $s_r$ be any worst student provisionally assigned to $l_k$, and we delete $(s_t, p_u)$, for each successor $s_t$ of $s_r$ in $\mathcal{L}_k$ and for each project $p_u \in P_k$ that $s_t$ finds acceptable.
-As we will prove later, none of the (student, project) pairs that we delete can be a super-stable pair.
+As we will prove later, none of the (student, project) pairs that we delete is a super-stable pair.